 The name Sesriem refers to six leather lashes.
 These leather lashes are from the ox's neck pulling ox wagons.
 They were tied together and lowered down the Sesriem canyon with a bucket.
 These six lashes collected a bucket of drinking water.
 This is where the name Sesriem is derived from.
 Staying at Sesriem campsite, you can visit the Namib Dunes and go hike down the Sesriem Canyon.

 Sesriem camp is inside the National park.
 The campsite has designated camping areas under the camel thorn trees.
-The advantage of staying at Sesriem campsite is that you can enter the park before the sunrise.
+The advantage of staying at the Sesriem campsite is that you can enter the park before sunrise.
 Sossusvlei and Deadvlei are 60 km from the campsite.
-We recommend to rise early and drive towards Sossusvlei to view the sunrise over the Namib dunes.
+We recommend rising early and driving towards Sossusvlei to view the sunrise over the Namib dunes.
 The colours of the Namib Desert especially early morning and late afternoon is spectacular.
 Visit the Namib desert this season and book your stay at Sesriem Campsite.

 |MINIMUM STAY:||2 nights|

 Maximum 8 people per campsite

 |A shuttle from 2x4 parking to Sossusvlei||NAD 180|